Stability of the Quantum Coherent Superradiant States in Relation to Exciton-Phonon Interactions and the Fundamental Soliton in Hybrid Perovskites: The interaction with acoustic phonons

-at $\gamma\rightarrow0$.
-Given that the hole-lattice iteraction is stronger than electron-lattice iteraction \cite{Jai_Singh94}, the effective mass of holes exceeds that of electrons, resulting in $C_{h}>C_{c}$.
+\end{widetext} at $\gamma\rightarrow0$.
+Given that the hole-lattice interaction is stronger than electron-lattice interaction \cite{Jai_Singh94}, the effective mass of holes exceeds that of electrons, resulting in $C_{h}>C_{c}$.
 The plot of function $\omega_{0,ac}(k)$ is shown in Fig.\ref{fig:omega_0,ac(k)}.

 Using Eq.(\ref{eq:omega_0(R_nm)}), one can calculate the Fourier-transform of $\omega_{0,ac}(k)$, $\omega_{0,ac}(r)$ that is shown in Fig.\ref{fig:omega_0ac(r)}.

 One can see that the width of the function $\omega_{0,ac}(r)$ is about the exciton radius $a_{0}$ that is much smaller than that of $|\tilde{C} _{0}(R^{\prime},t=0)|^{2}$ when the system initially is in the superradiant state (see Section \ref{Section:weakly nonlocal}).
 This is the case of the weak nonlocality limit \cite{Krolikowsk2004} when formally one can expand $|\tilde{C}_{0}(R,t)|^{2}$ in the Taylor series and retain only the first significant term.
 Then the nonlocal nonlinear term on the right-hand side of Eq.(\ref{eq.:dC_om(t)/dt3}) becomes local for the interaction with acoustic phonons in contrast to the purely nonlocal term for the interaction with the LO phonons.
 Indeed, one obtains